 HubSpot measures a session based on the referral domain (google.com, facebook.com, cnn.com, etc.) that brings a visitor to your site.
 Google Analytics measures a session based on the referral source/medium (google/organic, direct/none, facebook/referral) that brings a visitor to your site.
 This will result in some interactions counting as separate sessions in one tool, but a single session in the other.

 HubSpot also segments metrics differently from Google Analytics.
 HubSpot's sources are different from Google Analytics' channel groupings.
-For example, HubSpot buckets metrics from Google Ads into Paid Search, while Google Analytics can bucket metrics from Google Ads into either Paid Search or Display, depending on the ad.
+For example, HubSpot buckets metrics from Google Ads into Paid Search, while Google Analytics can bucket metrics from Google Ads into either Paid Search, Video, Social, Cross-network or Display, depending on the ad.
+Also, in HubSpot, if the source of a visitor's session changes due to them interacting with an ad, cta, link in an email etc., a new session will be created.

 Cross domain tracking allows you to aggregate analytics across multiple tracked domains.
 If a visitor clicks on a link to visit domain1.com and then clicks on a link to visit domain2.com, cross-domain tracking ensures that the interaction is counted as the same session.
 Without cross-domain tracking, most analytics packages would consider this interaction as two separate sessions because the referral domain/source changes.
 If HubSpot and Google Analytics do not have the same domains enabled for cross-domain tracking, then the tools will not report consistent sessions.
 Learn how to enable cross-domain tracking in HubSpot and in Google Analytics.